Everyone has a different stress definition, but its effects on our health are similar. Life is never stress-free, but we can make health our priority.

 8. Stress leads to muscle pain and soreness.
 When you’re under stress, muscles and joints are tense and contracted.
 As a result, you’ll feel all sorts of aches and pains all over your body.

 9. Stress makes you gain weight!
 Your body becomes so demanding when you’re stressed out.
-It needs constant supply of energy to keep it going!
+It needs a constant supply of energy to keep it going!
 Your brain tells you to eat more and give you cravings, especially for sweets.

 11. Stress makes you age faster!
 Stress depletes your nutrients and wears out your body faster than normal.
 This deterioration makes your body age faster on a cellular level.
 Yikes!